About the Course:

 This program is taught live online by Lynn Rossy, Ph.D. who developed and researched the program.

 Dietitians may receive a certificate for 21.5 continuing education credits upon completion of the course.
 Please contact Dr. Lynn Rossy for details at MindfulRossy@gmail.com.

 Wednesdays, 12:00 - 2:00 p.m.
 (Central Time)

 Sliding Scale Tuition:

-In an effort to support the greatest amount of student participation regardless of financial situation, a sliding scale fee is available.
+In an effort to support people that have lost jobs or income during this difficult time, I am still offering discounts for those that need it.
 The intention is to make this offering more affordable to those with financial challenges, particularly due to the COVID crises, and to allow those who are more fortunate in their financial circumstances an opportunity to practice generosity.
-You may choose the fee that feels most fitting.
+Please choose the fee that matches your ability to pay.

 Click here to register for your preferred class.

 - Our-Cost Tuition: $298 At this level, your registration fee fully covers the costs of your attending an offering.